 Since then, not a day goes by that I don’t use a lash primer.
 I left it in my car once and had to resort to only mascara one day, and I was so saddened by the results that I vowed to never do such a thing again.
 Now I know that I may be a special case—my lashes are incredibly sparse and thin—but since my lash revelation, I’ve found others who swear by primers too.
 Clearly I’m on to something.

 Managing Editor Lindsey Metrus is a huge fan of Mary Kay Lash Love, a seriously volumizing and lengthening formula, so you can only imagine how much more lash power you’ll get with this dramatizing base coat.

 This serum/primer hybrid fortifies lashes while lengthening them, addressing both short- and long-term concerns.

-For just $5, you can prep and lengthen your lashes with a lash-boosting product from the same line as the cult-loved Voluminous Mascara.
+For less than $10, you can prep and lengthen your lashes with a lash-boosting product from the same line as the cult-loved Voluminous Mascara.

 It isn’t necessary to follow up with a mascara after using this primer—it’s tinted, so it provides a fluttery, feathery look (like getting a professional lash tint), but if you want the added volume that a mascara provides, by all means.

 Up next, take a look at our favorite curling mascaras.